awesto/django-shop/docs/reference/product-models.rst

 in some circumstances it may be implemented by the product's variant.
 The ``SmartPhone`` from the demo code is one such example.

-The example section of **djangoSHOP** contains a few models which can be copied and adopted to the specific needs of the merchants products.
+The example section of **django-SHOP** contains a few models which can be copied and adopted to the specific needs of the merchants products.
 Let's have a look at a few use-cases: